Riot on The Sunset Strip: 3-Day Music Weekend

 Friday Night Lights

-Look to the Strip for a sexy kick-off to your playtime.
+Look to the Strip for a kick-off to your weekend.
 The ultimate in leisurely decadence is found just off the Strip at The London West Hollywood (1020 N. San Vincente Blvd.)
 The odds of seeing a real life rock (or movie) star here are always good, but it’s really about the memories and ambiance here.
 Chic cocktail parties, history-making biz lunches, late night room debauchery, LA LA Land-like backdrops, and the rooftop pool scene contribute to the chic mystique here.
 Ask for the rock inspired Vivienne Westwood suite.
 She’s the UK fashion designer who basically invented Punk fashion!

 View this post on Instagram